 The HR Leadership certificate is comprised of 15 credits.
 See below for the breakdown of credits that must be completed.
 Prior to beginning any of the HRD certificate programs, students must complete or receive waivers for two prerequisite courses: HRD 8101 and HRD 8102.
 Students with a year or more of HR experience are eligible to waive HRD 8101: Introduction to HR in the Business World.
-Students with prior research writing experience are eligible to waive HRD 8102: Critical Evaluation and ResearchWriting.
+Students with prior research experience are eligible to waive HRD 8102: Principles of Evidence-Based HR.

-Item # Title Credits:
+Item # Title Credits

 PSY 8875 Organization Development 3

 HRD 8003 Financial & Human Capital 3

-HRD 8420 Strategic & Global HR Ldrship 3
+HRD 8420 Strategic & Global HR 3

+Ldrship

-HRD 8421 Diversity in a Global Economy 3
+HRD 8421 Diversity in a Global 3

+Economy

 HRD 8345 Relational Capital 1.5